oesmith/puffing-billy/README.md

 Billy.proxy.restore_cache
 ```

-`c.ignore_params` is used to ignore parameters of certain requests when caching.
-You should mostly use this for analytics
+`c.ignore_params` is used to ignore parameters of certain requests when
-and various social buttons as they use cache avoidance techniques, but return practically the same response that most often
+caching.
+You should mostly use this for analytics and various social buttons as
+they use cache avoidance techniques, but return practically the same response
-does not affect your test results.
+that most often does not affect your test results.

-The cache works with all types of requests and will distinguish between differend POST requests to the same URL.
+The cache works with all types of requests and will distinguish between
+different POST requests to the same URL.

 ## Customising the javascript driver